The Automatic: Other projects (2010–present)

 The Automatic ended in 2010, following being dropped by their label and the firing of their manager.
-Mullen formed Young Legionnaire with former Bloc Party bassist Gordon Moakes, who released their debut album Crisis Works in 2011.
+Mullen formed Young Legionnaire with Bloc Party bassist Gordon Moakes, who released their debut album Crisis Works in 2011.
 Frost formed a project called EFFORT with Radio 1 DJ Jen Long; the pair released a 3 track EP in 2010.
 Singer/bassist Rob enrolled at Cardiff University studying Computer Science BSc, whilst drummer Iwan studied Law.

 Mullen also joined Tom Bellamy's band Losers in recording their second record, East London band HorseFight and in later 2012 joined former The King Blues guitarist Jamie Jazz in forming Bleach Blood who released their debut EP The Young Heartbreakers Club in 2013.
 On 20 March 2013 Iwan posted three previously unheard tracks by The Automatic on the band's Facebook.
 The tracks 'Just Because You Feel It', 'Where Have You Been' and an untitled track were all recorded between This Is A Fix and Tear the Signs Down, Iwan also posted a number of other demos and live tracks.
 Shortly after on 20 April, Iwan posted a photo from in the studio working with bassist Rob on a new project.
 On 6 May 2013, Radio 1 debuted a track by the band Continental Keys, which featured guitarist Frost and was fronted by Tom Jenkins of Straight Lines.

 As of 2020, Robin was working as a software developer in Bristol, while Iwan was employed as a trainee accountant in Wick.
 Both remained open to the idea of the band reuniting.